-ND Jacob said: There is yet much day remaining, neither is it time to bring the flocks into the folds again: first give the sheep drink, and so lead them back to feed.
+Nd Jacob said: There is yet much day remaining, neither is it time to bring the flocks into the folds again: first give the sheep drink, and so lead them back to feed.
 They answered: We cannot, till all the cattle be gathered together, and we remove the stone from the well's mouth, that we may water the flocks.

 They were yet speaking, and behold Rachel came with her father's sheep: for she fed the flock.
 And when Jacob saw her, and he knew her to be his cousin-german, that they were the sheep of Laban, his uncle: he removed the stone wherewith the well was closed.
 And having watered the flock, he kissed her.
-44 these things, that you may be sav-ed.
-Ps.
-Blessed be the Lord.

 Ego non ab homine.
 AS:168; 1519:161r; 1531:100r.
+54